aoneahsan/capacitor-biometric-auth/docs/platform-guides/web.md

   // - Fingerprint readers
   // - Face recognition (with IR camera)
   // - PIN as fallback

   await BiometricAuth.authenticate({
-    reason: 'Sign in with Windows Hello'
+    reason: 'Sign in with Windows Hello',
   });
 }
 ```